RenderKit/ospray/doc/api.md

 then an ordering like `byteStride1 < byteStride2` is assumed to disambiguate.

-The enum type `OSPDataType` describes the different data types that can be represented in OSPRay; valid constants are listed in the table below.
+The enum type `OSPDataType` describes the different element types that can be represented in OSPRay; valid constants are listed in the table below.

   Type/Name              Description
   ---------------------- -----------------------------------------------